raintank/worldping-website/content/docs/worldping/raintank-datasource.md

 ### Export your raintank dashboard

-To import a raintank dashboard into your instsance of Grafana, you must first export the dashboard.
+To import a raintank dashboard into your instance of Grafana, you must first export the dashboard.
 To export a dashboard, locate the settings menu within the desired dashboard and click the gear icon.
 The export option will always be available, and will open a browser save-as dialog window.

 ![Picture](/img/docs/export.gif)